mozilla/cbindgen/docs.md

 # default: []
 include = ["MyOrphanStruct", "MyGreatTypeRename"]

-# A list of items to not include in the generated bindings
+# A list of items to not include in the generated bindings.
+The items won't get parsed
+# at all.
+#
 # default: []
 exclude = ["Bad"]

-# A list of items to not export in the generated bindings
+# A list of items to not export in the generated bindings.
+The items will still get
+# parsed.
+#
 # default: []
 no_export = ["Inner"]